How To Screen In A Porch The Right Way

-It also provides another barrier to entry for intruders.
-Someone is less likely to try to steel something off your porch if they have to go through a door or window screen.
+It also provides an additional barrier to entry for intruders.
+Someone is less likely to try to steal something off your porch if they have to go through a door or window screen.

-There are several factors that play into the cost of screening in a porch:
+There are several factors that play into the cost of screening in a porch, including:

 - Permit and inspection